What You Can Do

 Hand Out Flyers

-Salt Watch Outreach Guide
+Salt Watch Advocacy Guide

 Use this guide to start a Salt Watch advocacy campaign in your community!